 Him: “Do you?
 Would you like Italian?”

 You get the picture.
 Neither person will assert a position.
 No one will take responsibility for a choice.
 Maybe, one doesn’t want to dine out and rather watch a TV show, but doesn’t want to disappoint the other, or is ashamed to admit they can’t afford it.
 Other times, neither knows what he or she wants.
 Sometimes, an argument starts.
+These examples of small decisions escalate into major fights over big ones about money, sex, relatives, and the need for more closeness or freedom.
+Even a desire to leave is couched in language blaming each other, rather than verbalizing a decision.
 It’s impossible to problem-solve or compromise if you don’t take a position.
 Issues and feelings are avoided, problems don’t get resolved, and resentment builds.
+Codependents need to learn How to Be Assertive.

-Codependents frequently become obsessed with another person.
+Codependents frequently become preoccupied with another person.
 Their thoughts, motives, and actions begin to revolve around someone else instead of their own feelings and goals.
 Cindy was preoccupied with Nick’s health.
 She oversaw his diet, managed the marketing, and gave him nutrition articles, oblivious to her own health problems.
+Read more about obsession.

 Because their boundaries weren’t respected as children, codependents don’t set functional limits with themselves and others.
 They may be overly invested in someone else’s problem or work long hours on the job to the detriment of their family or themselves.
 They never say no. They may have been taught that it’s selfish or “un-Christian” to assert their will, and don’t notice that someone else doesn’t mind using up their time and resources.

-In an organization, a codependent works harder for less and may be the “go to” person who’ll take the unwanted assignments.
-Another may be a martyr at home, never asking for help and never heeding her own needs for rest and rejuvenation.
-Both get satisfaction in being needed and relied upon, but eventually at a price.
-These women believe they won’t be valued if they don’t do extra work.
+In an organization, a codependent works harder for less and may become the “go-to” person who’ll take the unwanted assignments.
+Another may be a martyr at home, never asking for help and never heeding his or her own needs for rest and rejuvenation.
+They get satisfaction in being needed and relied upon, but eventually at a price.
+These codependents believe they won’t be valued if they don’t do extra work.
 Underneath they fear losing a client, job, or relationship.
+Find out if you’re a “people-pleaser.”

 Sometimes, one partner appears more needy and dependent, because he or she is possessive, jealous, calls frequently, or constantly seeks reassurance and attention.
 However, the other partner is also codependent by allowing him or herself to be controlled by these unreasonable demands.

-Low-self esteem is characteristic of codependence.
+Low self-esteem is characteristic of codependence.
 Childhood experiences and messages imprint feelings of being unlovable or unworthy.
 Codependents are hard on themselves.
+They’re usually self-critical.
 They push and judge themselves, and often are high-achievers and perfectionists.
 This sets them up to be in an abusive relationship or one where their needs are not met.
 They’ll tolerate it even despite being attractive, smart, or successful at work, because underneath they believe they don’t deserve better.
+Take steps Stop Self-criticism and Raise Your Self-Esteem.

 The first step in change is awareness.
 Joining a group or 12-Step Program is effective, because it’s important to share, get feedback, and hear others’ struggles and successes.
 Therapy or an assertiveness class can help you to identify your needs and feelings, and to try out new behavior.
 It’s hard to change on your own, because it’s difficult to see outside your own mindset, and you’ll need support when risking new behaviors that create guilt and anxiety.
 The risks are worth it.
 You’re worth it.
 Take back yourself!